drfleming0227/Redfish-Tools/json-to-openapi-converter/README.md

-# JSON Schema to OpenAPI Converter
+# JSON Schema-to-OpenAPI converter

-Copyright 2018 DMTF.
+Copyright 2018-2021 DMTF.
 All rights reserved.

 ## About